+Step Two: Registering Your Event and Participants

-Step Two: Contact the Edcamp Team at Digital Promise
+Registering with Edcamp at Digital Promise

-After establishing your organizing team, setting a date, deciding whether your Edcamp will be in-person or virtual, it's time to register your Edcamp event.
-Please register with us approximately three (3) months before your Edcamp to give us time to process your request.
+After establishing your organizing team and setting a date, it's time to register your Edcamp event.
+Please register with us three (3) months before your Edcamp to give us time to process your request.